Mike Ferguson (politician)

 Michael A. Ferguson (born July 22, 1970) is an American Republican Party politician who served as member of the United States House of Representatives representing New Jersey's 7th congressional district from 2001 to 2009.
 Ferguson is now executive vice president at AT&T and leader of the company's federal legislative relations team.

 Life and early career

 Ferguson was born in Ridgewood, New Jersey.
 Ferguson is the son of Thomas Ferguson, former chairman and CEO of CommonHealth USA, a healthcare marketing and communications group.
 He attended the Delbarton School, the University of Notre Dame, and has an MPA from the Georgetown University.
+He attended the University of Notre Dame with punk musician Ted Leo, where it is claimed that he adhered to more left-leaning politics, voiced in the song "The Anointed One" off the album Hearts of Oak.

 Before running for Congress he worked as a teacher at a private school, and worked as a part-time as an instructor at a community college.